-Nexters Presents Its Research: Almost 50% Of Gamers Tolerate Non-core GamePlay Ads Research
+Nexters Presents Its Research: Almost 50% Of Gamers Tolerate Non-Core GamePlay Ads Research

 The key findings are presented below:

-- Most gamers across the globe have noticed misleading ads within the industry: in the USA, 91% of gamers have seen such ads; in other regions, this number ranges from 71% to 77.2%
+- Most gamers across the globe have noticed Non-Core GamePlay ads within the industry: in the USA, 91% of gamers have seen such ads; in other regions, this number ranges from 71% to 77.2%

-- Almost 75% of gamers both in Europe and the US agree or somewhat agree lots of misleading ads turn out to be more fascinating than the actual in-app experiences.
+- Almost 75% of gamers both in Europe and the US agree or somewhat agree lots of Non-Core GamePlay ads turn out to be more fascinating than the actual in-app experiences.
 In Brazil and Japan, the numbers are only slightly lower, 69.4% and 71.9%, accordingly.

-- Although it is believed that the community negatively perceives misleading ads, 35% to 46% of gamers across the regions reported they would not stop playing the game immediately but would rather make a decision based on the game itself.
+- Although it is believed that the community negatively perceives Non-Core GamePlay ads, 35% to 46% of gamers across the regions reported they would not stop playing the game immediately but would rather make a decision based on the game itself.

-- Gamers across the regions are mostly attracted by gameplay and mechanics in misleading ads and least — by the new features and user interface.
+- Gamers across the regions are mostly attracted by gameplay and mechanics in Non-Core GamePlay ads and least — by the new features and user interface.

 - Top-5 games gamers were most hyped about while watching the ad but then disappointed by it after playing: Puzzles, Evony, Hero Wars, State of Survival, and “Scapes” games.